jmdaweb/NVDARemoteServer/readme.md

 Note: the command line arguments override the supplied ones in the configuration file.

+## Using Let's Encrypt certificates

+You can use your Let's Encrypt certificate with this server.
+However, the server runs by default with a non-privileged user, so it won't be able to read the required files from the default location.
+You can proceed in two ways:

+1. Copy privkey.pem and fullchain.pem to a readable location.
+Then, edit the configuration file and update the certfile and keyfile settings.
+You can follow this procedure also in Docker containers by copying certificate and private key to the data volume.
+2. Use the provided Let's Encrypt sample hook.
+Edit the `NVDARemoteCertificate-letsencrypt` file, update the domain name, make it executable, and place it in `/etc/letsencrypt/renewal-hooks/post`.
+No extra steps are required.
+The certificate will be available for the server immediately after each renewal.

 ## Known problems

 ### Installing on Mac os x El Capitan and later